Gu Rong

-Gu Rong (died 30 January 313), courtesy name Yanxian, was an official of the Jin dynasty (266–420).
+Gu Rong (Note: He should not be confused with his clansman with a similar-sounding name (顧容), who was Inspector of Jingzhou under Eastern Wu, and took part in the Jiao Province Campaign.) (died 30 January 313), courtesy name Yanxian, was an official of the Jin dynasty (266–420).
 A grandson of the Eastern Wu chancellor, Gu Yong, he became a famous celebrity during his time in the Jin capital, Luoyang and served under a succession of princes in the War of the Eight Princes.
 Due to the turmoil in northern China, Gu Rong returned to his hometown in the Jiangnan, where, despite initially joining, he played a decisive role in quelling Chen Min's rebellion in 307.
 In his final years, he served the Prince of Langya and future founding emperor of the Eastern Jin, Sima Rui, helping him lay the foundations for the dynasty in the south.
 Along with Ji Zhan, He Xun, Yang Fang and Xue Jian, Gu Rong was referred to as one of the "Five Eminence" (五俊).

 Life

 Early life and career

 Gu Rong was a member of the Gu clan of Wu Commandery as the grandson of the famous Eastern Wu chancellor, Gu Yong.
-His father was Gu Mu (顧穆), who was the administrator of Yidu Commandery under Wu.
+His father was Gu Mu (顧穆), (Note: The Wu Lu recorded that Gu Mu was also known as "Gu Yu" (顧裕).) who was the administrator of Yidu Commandery under Wu.
 Gu Rong also served the Eastern Wu at a young age, and was appointed as a Gentleman of the Yellow Gate and Commandant Who Upholds Righteousness to the Crown Prince.
 After Wu was conquered by the Western Jin dynasty, he moved to the capital along with the brothers, Lu Ji and Lu Yun, where the three became known as the "Three Eminence" (三俊).
 Gu Rong was appointed as a Palace Gentleman and served as a Gentleman of Writing, Internal Resident to the Crown Prince and Ministry of Justice Rectifier.